 The concept of the administrative management stating the 14 principles of management was given by Henry Fayol (1841-1925) in his book published in the year 1916 under the name ‘General and Industrial Management‘.

-These principles have laid the foundation of what it is called modern management theory today, which is still applied by some of the famous companies like Apple, Google, Microsoft, etc. He is therefore known as the ‘father of modern management theory’.
+These principles have laid the foundation of what it is called modern management theory today.
+This theory is still applied by some of the famous companies like Apple, Google, Microsoft, etc. He is therefore known as the ‘father of modern management theory’.

 Fayol’s 6 Activities of Industry